TlN3d/Klipper-Tool-Changer/README.md

 > The script was tested only on the BIQU BTTPi.
 The RaspberryPi version is untested.
 If anyone tries it I would greatly appreciate any feedback.

 # Installation
+To install onto a BTTPi, use files in the `BIQU` folder.
+To install onto a RaspberryPi or similar, use files in the `RaspberryPi` folder.

 ### System setup: